 Reading time is probably the most popular component of the morning basket.
 Our basket conveniently consists of the books from our American History studies.
 Each day I’ll be reading a chapter or two to grasshopper from the current book followed by some discussion time.
 Of course, the discussion questions are all laid out for me in my planning folder mentioned above.

 During this time, Grasshopper will also have a chance to read to me from his readers.
 Of course, followed up by some time for discussion.

 About once a week we will be spending some read-aloud time learning poetry.

 Because Sonlight is literature based, our time studying history looks just like our literature time of read-alouds.
 Because we’re not learning history through boring textbooks, we throw it into our morning basket.

 We do throw in a little geography before we begin our reading some days.
 The instructor guide lets you know when to pull out your markable map to find locations you’ll be learning about that day.
 It’s a great simple way to put locations into context for our kids before reading the material.
 The map is fold-able and fits perfectly in the basket.

 Some ideas for this include fidget toys like a fidget cube, spinner, or thinking putty.
-Coloring books (ideally history themed ones) are another great option.
-Sketch books are great to instruct your child to draw a picture about a scene from the story.
+Coloring books (ideally history-themed ones) are another great option.
+Sketchbooks are great to instruct your child to draw a picture of a scene from the story.